codahale/lockstitch/README.md

 ## Cargo Features

-* `asm`: Enables hand-coded assembly for SHA-256 for `x86` and `x86_64` and a vectorized implementation for `aarch64`.
+* `asm`: Enables hand-coded assembly for TurboSHAKE128 for `aarch64`.
 Enabled by default.
 * `docs`: Enables the docs-only `perf` and `design` modules.
 * `hedge`: Enables hedged random value generation with `rand_core`.
 Enabled by default.
 * `std`: Enables features based on the Rust standard library.
 Enabled by default.

 ## Performance

-Lockstitch's SHA-256 and AEGIS-128L implementations benefit significantly from the use of specific CPU instructions.
+Lockstitch's AEGIS-128L implementation benefit significantly from the use of specific CPU instructions.

 ### `x86`/`x86_64`